finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionPortfoliosApi>();
             var scope = "scope_example";  // string | The scope of the transaction portfolio.
             var code = "code_example";  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = "transactionId_example";  // string | The id of the transaction var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label for which to get the transaction               settlement status.
-Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to get the transaction settlement status.
-Defaults to return the latest status if not specified. (optional)
+This together with the scope uniquely identifies the transaction portfolio. var transactionId = "transactionId_example";  // string | The ID of the transaction. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective date and time or cut label to get the transaction settlement status.
+This defaults to the current LUSID system time if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt date and time to get the transaction settlement status.
+This defaults to return the latest status if not specified. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'SettlementInstruction', 'Instrument' or 'Portfolio' domains to decorate onto              settlement instructions.
+These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or 'SettlementInstruction/strategy/quantsignal'. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // TransactionSettlementStatus result = apiInstance.GetTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt, opts: opts);
+                // TransactionSettlementStatus result = apiInstance.GetTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt, propertyKeys, opts: opts);

-                // [EARLY ACCESS] GetTransactionSettlementStatus: Gets the Transaction Settlement Status for the requested transaction.
-                TransactionSettlementStatus result = apiInstance.GetTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt);
+                // [EARLY ACCESS] GetTransactionSettlementStatus: Get transaction settlement status TransactionSettlementStatus result = apiInstance.GetTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt, propertyKeys);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)